-Starting Small with Aquaponics: Affordable and Easy Designs
+Starting Small with Aquaponics: Easy & Affordable DIY Home Aquaponics Setup

-Starting small in aquaponics is the best way to ensure that you learn in an affordable and easy way, without the stress of a heavy financial outlay, or the pressure of ‘needing to get it right.’
+Starting small with aquaponics is an excellent way to dive into small-scale aquaponics setups that are affordable and easy to create, without the stress of a heavy financial outlay, or the pressure of ‘needing to get it right.’
+This is especially true for DIY aquaponics designs that you build sustainably.

 It can be very simple to start small for under $100, especially if you buy things second-hand (I'm a huge advocate for upcycling where possible, saving landfill and reducing costs).